 Thomasville settles car wreck lawsuit

 Aug.
-2—THOMASVILLE — A lawsuit against Thomasville that stemmed from a wreck involving a city police car has been settled for $100,000.
+3—THOMASVILLE — A lawsuit against Thomasville that stemmed from a wreck involving a city police car has been settled for $100,000.

 The Thomasville City Council voted last week to approve the settlement, but the final legal paperwork was not available until this week.